 Hualapai men wore

-breechcloths, leggings, and long-sleeved shirts.
+breechcloth, leggings, and a long-sleeved shirt.

 Hualapai women usually wore long dresses made of deerskin.

 Some Hualapai people wore buckskin moccasins,